heiniglab/POLII_pausing/README.md

 **External-Packages:** reconPlots

-All neccessary packages will be installed automatically upon sourcing "init.R", however system-level dependencies might exist required by specific packages.
+All neccessary packages will be installed automatically upon sourcing "init.R", however system-level dependencies required by specific packages might exist.

 # Data Availability
 All necessary data sets with associated accession numbers are listed in individual xlsx-sheets in file **"Data Acessions.xlsx"** located in the resources folder.
 To increase replicability the data folder structure has been replicated in the "data" folder and each subfolder contains a "README.txt" with detailed steps to obtain relevant data sets pertaining each subfolder.